JemAlvarez/JsHelper/README.md

 ```

 ## Docs
-* [SwiftLint.md](/Sources/JsHelper/Docs/SwiftLint.md) file has steps on how to setup SwiftLint for more information, [here](https://github.com/realm/SwiftLint).
+* [SwiftLint.md](/Sources/JsHelper/Docs/SwiftLint.md) file has steps on how to setup SwiftLint, usage, and a config file.
+For more information check [here](https://github.com/realm/SwiftLint).
 * [Fonts.md](/Sources/JsHelper/Docs/Fonts.md) file has a table of the predefined font sizes
 * [GitIgnore.md](/Sources/JsHelper/Docs/GitIgnore.md) file includes a files to ignore in XCode projects
 * [NavigationControllerPopGesture](/Sources/JsHelper/Docs/NavigationControllerPopGesture) shows hot to bring back pop gesture after hiding navigation back button